 During the early 19th century Christian missionaries, including J W Colenso, S B Stone, H Callaway and Lewis Grant devised a way to write Zulu.
 The first Zulu Christian booklet Incwadi Yokuqala Yabafundayo was written by Newton Adams, George Newton and Aldin Grout between 1837-8 and explained the spelling of Zulu words and the history of the Old Testament.
-The first Zulu version of the bible was produced between 1845-1883 and in 1859 L. Grout published the first Zulu grammar book.
+The first Zulu version of the Bible was produced between 1845-1883, and the first Zulu grammar book was publish in 1850 by the Norwegian missionary Hans Schreuder.
+The first novel in Zulu, Insila kaShaka, was published by John Dube in 1930

 Bonke abantu bazalwa bekhululekile belingana ngesithunzi nangamalungelo.
 Bahlanganiswe wumcabango nangunembeza futhi kufanele baphathane ngomoya wobunye.